GULL LAKE VIEW - WEST COURSE (269-731-4149)

 Michigan Golf Course Review

 .
 On-site accommodations can house up to 256 guests and banquet/meeting facilities can comfortably take care of groups of up to 300 guests.
-Altogether there are three
+Altogether there are four

-Each of the five courses provides the same on-course marking system...color coded flags indicate front, middle and back hole locations, 150 yard stakes are visible on the
+Each of the six courses provides the same on-course marking system... color coded flags indicate front, middle and back hole locations, 150 yard stakes are visible on the

 fairways of par fours and fives, yardage blocks are measured to the center of the green at 100, 150 and 200 yards, and the tee boxes on all par threes also are marked.
 Each